udacity/FCND-FixedWing/README.md

 c/space: Airspeed command increase decrease
 Q/E: Sideslip command

 To transition between Fixed Wing and VTOL press 't'.
-The aircraft will stabilize to a 0 roll/pitch using the VTOL rotors and zero throttle.
+The aircraft will stabilize to a 0 roll/pitch using the aileron/elevator and zero throttle.
 At an airspeed of 10 m/s the flying car will transition to Position Hold VTOL Mode.

 ## Evaluation ##